Moduli of $G$-constellations and crepant resolutions II: the Craw-Ishii conjecture: Moduli spaces of -constellations

 \begin{thm}(\cite{DeW1},\cite{DZ},\cite{SV}) The ring $\C[\mrm{Rep}(\alpha)]^{SL_\alpha}$ of semi-invariants on $\mrm{Rep}(\alpha)$ with respect to the $GL_\alpha$-action is generated by determinantal semi-invariants. \end{thm}

-This was first proved by Derksen and Weyman \cite{DeW1} under the assumption that $Q$ has no oriented cycles, and generalized later by Domokos and Zubkov \cite{DZ} and by Schofield and van den Bergh \cite{SV}.
+This was first proved by Derksen and Weyman \cite{DeW1} under the assumption that $Q$ has no oriented cycles, and generalized by Domokos and Zubkov \cite{DZ} and by Schofield and van den Bergh \cite{SV}.
+We will apply this theorem to representations of the McKay quiver introduced in the next subsection.